daattali/beautiful-jekyll/covid-policy.md

 You have completed the primary vaccine series and have received a booster per CDC guidelines linked here: [https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html).
 The CDC considers boosters to be effective immediately, so there is no additional date restriction.

-We require booster shots if your last vaccine series was on or before the following dates
+##### We require booster shots if your last vaccine series was on or before the following dates

 | Pfizer or Moderna (mRNA) | Johnson & Johnson / Janssen |
 | --- | --- |
 | Last vaccine dose by | Vaccine received by |
 | November 14th, 2021 | February 14th, 2022 |

+&nbsp;

 #### **Option 2 - Recently Vaccinated**